mxjweb/dtff-group-project/README.md

 (optional) with one interactive app or jupyter Notebook presenting some findings (or some meaningless data, e.g. the histogram of Laplace distribution).

 - Shiny app and Jupyter Notebook can be found under [Assignment/Jupyter](00-Assignment/jupyter/) and [Assignment/Shiny](00-Assignment/shiny/).
+Original code and article for the Shiny App can be be found [here](https://towardsdatascience.com/monitoring-stock-performance-made-easy-with-r-and-shiny-b6ab5fb02085).